Philo Farnsworth: Career

 A few months after arriving in California, Farnsworth was prepared to show his models and drawings to a patent attorney who was nationally recognized as an authority on electrophysics.
 Everson and Gorrell agreed that Farnsworth should apply for patents for his designs, a decision that proved crucial in later disputes with RCA.
 Most television systems in use at the time used image scanning devices ("rasterizers") employing rotating "Nipkow disks" comprising a spinning disk with holes arranged in spiral patterns such that they swept across an image in a succession of short arcs while focusing the light they captured on photosensitive elements, thus producing a varying electrical signal corresponding to the variations in light intensity.
 Farnsworth recognized the limitations of the mechanical systems, and that an all-electronic scanning system could produce a superior image for transmission to a receiving device.

 On September 7, 1927, Farnsworth's image dissector camera tube transmitted its first image, a simple straight line, to a receiver in another room of his laboratory at 202 Green Street in San Francisco.
 Pem Farnsworth recalled in 1985 that her husband broke the stunned silence of his lab assistants by saying, "There you are – electronic television!"
 The source of the image was a glass slide, backlit by an arc lamp.
 An extremely bright source was required because of the low light sensitivity of the design.
 By 1928, Farnsworth had developed the system sufficiently to hold a demonstration for the press.
 His backers had demanded to know when they would see dollars from the invention; so the first image shown was, appropriately, a dollar sign.
-In 1929, the design was further improved by elimination of a motor-generator; so the television system now had no mechanical parts.
-That year Farnsworth transmitted the first live human images using his television system, including a three and a half-inch image of his wife Pem.
+In 1929, the design was further improved by elimination of a motor-generator, which meant the television system now had no mechanical parts.
+During the same year, Farnsworth transmitted the first live human images with his system, including a 3.5 in image of his wife Elma ("Pem") with her eyes closed (possibly due to the bright lighting required).

 Many inventors had built electromechanical television systems before Farnsworth's seminal contribution, but Farnsworth designed and built the world's first working all-electronic television system, employing electronic scanning in both the pickup and display devices.
 He first demonstrated his system to the press on September 3, 1928, and to the public at the Franklin Institute in Philadelphia on August 25, 1934.